 Rainwater Retention

 So, water features are now blended in with rainwater retention.
 Not a bad plan.
-Rain water retention normally means holding the rainfall on the property to allow it time for infiltration rain2or long enough to let the surge pass before being released into the sewage system.
+Rain water retention normally means holding the rainfall on the property to allow it time for infiltration or long enough to let the surge pass before being released into the sewage system.

 Now people are looking at using the rainwater they capture for irrigation.
 Storage volume is the problem.
 Example to irrigate a 1/3rd of acre of turfgrass means a requirement for 14,374 gallons per week during July and August.
 Few homeowners will have room for a storage tank large enough and when irrigation water is needed there is typically insufficient rainfall to replenish the tank.